What is LoRaWAN?

 The LoRaWAN protocol builds on patented long-range (LoRa) wireless data communication technology, as well as the frequency-shift keying (FSK) modulation scheme.
 The LoRa Alliance maintains a database of regional LoRaWAN specifications, which developers can use to build compliant devices.

-Anyone can use the unlicensed radio spectrum without a license, so manufacturers who use LoRaWAN don’t need to pay countries for transmission rights.
+- Anyone can use the unlicensed radio spectrum without a license, so manufacturers who use it don’t need to pay countries for transmission rights.

 Depending on which bands are available in a specific geographic region, LoRaWAN transmits data over different frequency bands in different countries.
 In the US, LoRaWAN transmits data over the 902-928 MHz frequency band.
 To efficiently manage the flow of online data, this frequency band is split into 8 sub-bands with dedicated uplink and downlink channels.

 LoRaWAN supports long-range transmissions without draining the battery life of wireless devices.
 There are three classes of LoRaWAN (class A, class B, and class C), each of which has a different method of transmitting data and a different level of energy efficiency:

 - Class A : devices send uplink messages from the device to the server as needed.
 After sending an uplink message, the device opens two receive windows at one and two seconds later.
 The server can respond in the first window or the second window, but not in both.
 If the server doesn’t respond in one of the windows, it must wait until the device sends another uplink message.
 Class A is highly energy efficient.

 - Class B : devices send uplink messages from the device to the server as needed, but also have scheduled receive windows for downlink messages from the server.
 At regular intervals, the wireless gateway that triggers the device to open a receive window to the server.
 Class B is somewhat energy efficient.